By Nichi Pandey By Nichi Pandey | March 25, 2022 | Lifestyle

 Bowman’s Hill Wildflower Preserve

 A sanctuary for plants and people alike, this preserve is home to more than 700 of Pennsylvania’s 2,000 native plant species.
-Wander through over four miles of trail to discover what’s in bloom, while finding insects, mammals and aquatic life that all depend on the plants.
+Wander through over four miles of trail to discover what’s in bloom while finding insects, mammals and aquatic life that depend on the plants.
 Make sure you keep your eyes peeled for little purple round-lobed hepatica or the rare white woodland snow trillium.
 1635 River Rd., New Hope, PA, 215.862.2924, bhwp.org

 Chanticleer